takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.06 <br>
+    ・ Fixed a problem in which the ping display was covered by the remaining time display when using the 15-second extension method of OverTime. <br>
+    ・ Fixed a problem that caused update notifications to appear indefinitely. <br>
+    ・ Due to a problem with some sound effects not playing, the variables related to sound effects have been rolled back to their previous values. <br>

   ○ 4.99.05 <br>
     ・ Fixed a problem with duplicate forced updates when necessary files are missing.
 Tools is now terminated when missing files are still missing after a forced update. <br>